 - Looney Tunes:

 - Sylvester.
 Even in cartoons where he's not chasing prey — there's a well-known one where he's trapped with Porky Pig in an abandoned hotel full of murderous mice, and they're the aggressors from start to finish — he's still portrayed as a buffoon.
+Sylvester is known for having one of the largest losing streaks along with Wile E. Coyote in classic looney tunes, even losing when he's in the right.
+Sylvester's only victory was against Porky in one short.
+He's also died the most out of the cast.

 - A "big cat" example: Pete Puma.
 He asked Bugs Bunny if he could have two lumps in his tea, but Bugs gives him two lumps on his head.